Just a few weeks ago, a highly significant judicial decision was handed down by the German Federal Administrative

 open question” whether the employment of military measures required another UN Security Council resolution, the ministry

-said.
 In other words, the German coalition government of the Social Democratic Party (SPD) and the Green Party used

 exactly the same legal reasoning as the Bush administration.
 As the officer was not prepared to accept these arguments and